ChieloNewctle/k8s-webterm-connector/README.md

 ## Forward SSH via k8s-webterm-connector

 This tool wraps `tools/proxy-ssh-via-k8s-webterm.sh` and forward SSH port to the local machine.
+It will be more stable if URL to the webterm is constantly changing, but less efficient as only one connection is created.

 ```
 ./tools/k8s-webterm-ssh-forward.sh <k8s-webterm-connector-bind-port> <pod-ssh-port> <forward-ssh-bind-port>